15 Health Warning Signs You Should Never Ignore

 11. Ongoing or Worsening Abdominal Pain

 Abdominal pain is among the top five reasons for emergency care visits.
-Pain that keeps coming back or gets worse over time should not be ignored, as it represents escalating health warning signs.
+If your pain keeps coming back or gets worse over time, you should not ignore it because it means your health is getting worse.

-Pain that wakes you in the middle of the night or comes with vomiting, fever, or swelling requires immediate attention.
+Take immediate action if pain wakes you up in the middle of the night or is accompanied by vomiting, fever, or swelling.
 Early assessment helps prevent complications.

 12. A New Lump or Swelling That Doesn’t Go Away